 Rich and dreamy, Homemade Cream of Mushroom Soup is the perfect recipe for a hearty and satisfying meal.

-Hearty and Satisfying Cream of Mushroom Soup
+How to Make Homemade Cream of Mushroom Soup

 I’m a fan of mushrooms.
 Crimini, Shiitake, Portebello and Button–I love them all!
 Maybe that is why I can’t get enough of this recipe for Homemade Cream of Mushroom Soup.